 Box 3-Employee Contributions.
 The employee contributions are the taxes that were withheld from the railroad employee's pay that exceeded the amount of taxes that would have been withheld had the earnings been covered under the social security system.
-The amount shown in this box is not a payment or income that you received in 1997.
-It is the latest amount reported for 1997 and this amount may have increased or decreased from a previous Form RRB-1099-R tax statement due to adjustments in the employee contribution amount.
-A change in employee contributions may affect the nontaxable part of your NSSEB/tier 2 payment and you may need to recompute that nontaxable amount.
+The amount shown in this box is not a payment or income that you received in 1998.
+It is the latest amount reported for 1998 and this amount may have increased or decreased from a previous Form RRB-1099-R tax statement due to adjustments in the employee contribution amount.
+A change in employee contributions may affect the nontaxable part of your NSSEB/tier 2 payment.
+You may need to recompute that amount as explained later in this publication.